alikureishy/ROBO-followme-project/README.md

 ## Future Improvements

-Areas of future improvement:
+To improve upon this network further, here are some additional tasks to be attempted.

+### Collecting more data

-- I have achieved the requisite rubric [https://review.udacity.com/#!/rubrics/1155/view] for this project by using the provided data itself, without any additional data generated from the simulator.
-That, however, would likely be necessary to improve upon the performance of the DNN (Deep Neural Network).
+I have achieved the requisite rubric [https://review.udacity.com/#!/rubrics/1155/view] for this project by using the provided data itself, without any additional data generated from the simulator.
+However, collecting more data would likely be necessary to push the IoU higher for this project.

+### Larger kernels with dimensionality reduction

+I have mostly focused on a kernel of size 3 in this project.
+A kernel of 5 not only deteriorated accuracy but also performance of the network during both training and inference.
+One way to optimize convolution with such a kernel is to insert a 1x1 convolution before it that reduces the dimensionality of the prior layer.
+This reduction in dimensionality dramatically reduces the number of trainable parameters when convolving the larger sized kernels.

+### Converting to Inception layers

+It is conceivable that using different sized kernels together might help find more relevant features for the segmentation task.
+The inception network targets just that scenario.
+If each encoder layer were an inception network, combining kernels of sizes 3, 5 and 7, in addition to a 1x1 convolution itself, as well as a maxpooling layer, we could achieve better accuracy.
+The degradation in performance from adding such large kernels can be worked around by inserting a 1x1 convolution to reduce the dimensionality of the prior layer before it is convolved with the associated kernel.

 ## References